daniroblesc/favs/books/sweAtGoogle.md

 + *Pillar 3: Trust*
 You believe others are competent and will do the right thing, and you’re OK with letting them drive when appropriate

+If you perform a root-cause analysis on almost any social conflict, you can ultimately trace it back to a lack of humility, respect, and/or trust.

+### Humility, Respect, and Trust in Practice

+#### Lose the ego
+Nobody wants to work with someone who consistently behaves like they’re the most important person in the room.
+Even if you know you’re the wisest person in the discussion, don’t wave it in people’s faces.

+Although it’s important to be humble, that doesn’t mean you need to be a doormat;
+there’s nothing wrong with self-confidence.
+Just don’t come off like a know-it-all.

+#### Learn to give and take criticism
+In a professional software engineering environment, criticism is almost never personal— it’s usually just part of the process of making a better project.
+The trick is to make sure you (and those around you) understand the difference between a constructive criticism of someone’s creative output and a flat-out assault against someone’s character.
+On the other side of the conversation, you need to learn to accept criticism as well.
+This means not just being humble about your skills, but trusting that the other person has your best interests (and those of your project!) at heart and doesn’t actually think you’re an idiot.
+Programming is a skill like anything else: it improves with practice.
+If a peer pointed out ways in which you could improve your juggling, would you take it as an attack on your character and value as a human being?
+We hope not.
+In the same way, your self-worth shouldn’t be connected to the code you write—or any creative project you build.
+To repeat ourselves: *you are not your code*.
+Say that over and over.
+You are not what you make.
+You need to not only believe it yourself, but get your coworkers to believe it, too

+### Blameless Post-Mortem Culture
+The key to learning from your mistakes is to document your failures by performing a root-cause analysis and writing up a *postmortem*.
+Take extra care to make sure the postmortem document isn’t just a useless list of apologies or excuses or finger-pointing—that’s not its purpose.
+A proper postmortem should always contain an explanation of what was learned and what is going to change as a result of the learning experience.
+Then, make sure that the postmortem is readily accessible and that the team really follows through on the proposed changes.
+A good postmortem should include the following:
++ A brief summary of the event
++ A timeline of the event, from discovery through investigation to resolution
++ The primary cause of the event
++ Impact and damage assessment
++ A set of action items (with owners) to fix the problem immediately
++ A set of action items to prevent the event from happening again
++ Lessons learned